ahuth/conway2/README.md

-# conway-wasm
+# Conway2

-WebAssembly version of Conway's Game of Life.
+Conway's Game of Life.